stonelouse/learn-python-01/README.md

 - see [hartl](#hartl) p.2

-### Notable differences between python and most other languages
+### Notable differences between Python and most other languages

 - see [hartl](#hartl) p.6